Skip to main content

 They want you to give up before you even start.

 Your case isn't about bad luck.
-It’s about proving that your catastrophic injury—the Traumatic Brain Injury, the spinal cord damage, the life-altering orthopedic trauma—was caused by a failure of the resort.
-As a Vail ski injury lawyer who focuses on high-stakes litigation, I know their playbook.
-I know the specific hazards of the mountain, from chaotic lift lines at Gondola One to the dangerously sparse patrol presence in Blue Sky Basin, where fatigue leads to tragedy.
+It's about proving that your catastrophic injury—the Traumatic Brain Injury, the spinal cord damage, the life-altering orthopedic trauma—was caused by a failure of the resort corporation itself.
+As Colorado personal injury counsel focused on high-stakes ski injury litigation, understanding their institutional playbook is essential.
+Every major ski resort operates with knowledge of specific hazards on their mountain, from chaotic lift lines at Gondola One to the dangerously sparse patrol presence in Blue Sky Basin, where fatigue leads to tragedy.
+Under Colorado law (C.R.S. § 13-80-101), victims have three years from the date of injury to file suit.
+Courts apply modified comparative negligence principles (C.R.S. § 13-21-111), allowing recovery if the plaintiff is less than 50% at fault.
+Non-economic damages are capped at $1,500,000 as of 2025.
+This framework means building a compelling case requires documenting the resort's institutional negligence, not just individual negligence.

 The Trick to Suing Vail Resorts Is Exposing Their Negligence